 - We are co-ordinating efforts to eleminate the invasive Japanese Knotweed along the stretch of road through Lyreacrompane and results so far have been good.

 - We have carried out tidying up and painting work on the Lyreacrompane Bridge in both 2017 and 2018.

 The Glen Schoolhouse is a protected structure (the only one in the area) and we are delighted to see it features in the fabulous new publication by Kerry County Council entitledThe Home Place - an inventory of Traditional Rural Architecture in North and East Kerry.

-The building will be presented as an old renovated school largely as it was and as a place where the heritage of the Stacks and Glanaruddery Mountains can be displayed.
+The aim is to renovate the building as a place where the heritage of the Stacks and Glanaruddery Mountains can be displayed.
 This would include...

 The Stacks and Glenarrudery Mountains have a story to tell that will be of interest to many visitor types to Kerry.
-There is no other museum/heritage building in the general Stacks/Glenaruddery Mountains area since the closure some years back of the Day in the Bog museum.
+There is no other museum/heritage building in the general Stacks/Glenaruddery Mountains area.

 The Lyreacrompane Heritage Group has Charitable Status and is actively seeking funding for this project.